-What Can We Do if Our Dog Has a Very Sore Bottom?
+What Can We Do If Our Dog Has A Very Sore Bottom?

 Do you speak dog?
 That doesn't mean doing a great impersonation of a howl, yap, or woof.
 Instead, it means becoming aware of what your non-verbal best friend is telling you by their demeanor and their actions.
 Even people who dearly love their dogs don't always speak their language, because it's a matter of paying close attention and listening to what your dog is trying to tell you.